stefan9988/Master_rad_chatbot/README.md

 ## keyword_extraction.py
  - Keywords could be extracted using term frequency, so this script implements code that finds the most frequent nouns in a document and prints the top 5 of them.

-## main.py
- - This script contains the complete code for running the model with the best parameters.

 ## Siamese_LSTM folder
  - This folder is where all scripts for creating, training and predicting of an LSTM model are.